radhikabandi/readMeGenerator/README.md

 ## [Contributing](#table-of-contents)

-Thank you for your interest ; however, I will not be accepting contributions from others on this project.
+Thank you for your interest.
+however, I will not be accepting contributions from others on this project.

 ## [Tests](#table-of-contents)
 To test this app, open up the file in VS Code.
 Open the terminal, change directory into the root folder and run `node index.js`,Answer the prompts and view the preview of the ‘generate-README.md’ file